fjcarbajal/python_focus_group/README.md

 ## Session_11
 conditionals.py: Conditionals are if-else statements but the else part does not always need to be there There are many ways to set up conditionals: if-else statements, including "elif" as adding "else if," and including "and" or "or."

+## Session_12
+functions.py: You can create functions, set defaults, prep recursive, and add descriptions to the function.